I admit: I’ve bent the web many times in the past. For example, I’ve:

-- Using a select box as a makeshift navigation bar
+- used a select box as a makeshift navigation bar

-In A Dao of Web Design, John Allsopp shares timeless insights that tell us why we design dishonestly.
+In A Dao of Web Design, John Allsopp says:

 “If you’ve never watched early television programs, it’s instructive viewing.
 Television was at that time often referred to as “radio with pictures,” and that’s a pretty accurate description.
 Much of television followed the format of popular radio at that time.”